eileengarcia620/active-directory-homelab/README.md

 ## Active Directory Configuration

-So far, I have:
+Completed so far:

 - Created the Windows Server 2019 virtual machine
 - Configured NAT and internal network adapters
-- Assigned the server a static internal IPv4 address
+- Assigned the server a static internal IPv4 address of `172.16.0.1/24`
 - Installed the Active Directory Domain Services (AD DS) server role
-- Started creation of a new Active Directory forest
+- Created a new Active Directory forest
-- Configured the root domain as `eileenlab.test`
+- Created the root domain `eileenlab.test`
 - Configured `EILEENLAB` as the NetBIOS domain name
-- Enabled DNS Server during Domain Controller configuration
+- Installed DNS as part of the Domain Controller deployment
-- Completed the AD DS prerequisite check successfully
+- Successfully promoted `DC` to a Domain Controller
-- Started promotion of the server to a Domain Controller
+- Verified the `eileenlab.test` domain in Active Directory Users and Computers

 ## Lab Progress

 | # | Task | Status |